The Jacksonville Shipyard Sirens

 Where Flame Meets Ghost

-So if you find yourself near Pier 1 after dark, don’t listen to the city brochures.
-Walk past the condos.
-Past the beer gardens and sleek marinas.
-Head toward the edge, where the torchlights blink like ghost fire over the bay.
+If you find yourself near Pier 1 after dark, don't rely on the polished brochures.
+Walk past the condos, past the beer gardens and sleek marinas, and head toward the river’s edge where working lights still blink like ghost fire over the bay.
+The stretch of the St. Johns that hugs downtown Jacksonville carries the smell of salt and solder—an olfactory map of what this place was and what it is becoming.

-And so ends the first entry in our Haunted Coastal Florida series—where torchlight meets folklore, and the sparks of history refuse to stay buried.
+This is the first entry in our Haunted Coastal Florida series, where torchlight meets folklore and the sparks of history refuse to stay buried.

-Jacksonville’s shipyards may be humming with redevelopment, but beneath the rivets and renderings, the echoes of sirens still call.
-From rusted hulls to windswept beaches, this coast holds stories that shimmer just below the surface.
+From rusted hulls to windswept beaches, this coast offers stories that shimmer just below the surface.
+If you’re curious about the deeper history,

 Earl Lee